-The 2001 study replicated another result from BOARS's earlier studies: Achievement exams such as the SAT II Subject Tests were slightly superior to the SAT I "reasoning test" in predicting first-year performance at UC.
+The 2001 study replicated another result from BOARS' earlier studies: Achievement exams such as the SAT II Subject Tests were slightly superior to the SAT I "reasoning test" in predicting first-year performance at UC.
 The subject tests provided an incremental gain of about seven percentage points over high school GPA alone.
 After taking account of high school GPA and SAT II Subject Test scores, SAT I scores yielded little further incremental improvement and became almost entirely redundant.
-Based in part on this finding, then-UC-president Richard C. Atkinson (2001) proposed eliminating generic, norm-referenced tests like the SAT or ACT in favor of curriculum-based achievement exams like the SAT II Subject Tests.7
+Based in part on this finding, then UC president Richard C. Atkinson proposed eliminating generic, norm-referenced tests like the SAT or ACT in favor of curriculum-based achievement exams like the SAT II Subject tests.

 The College Board responded with a revised SAT in 2005.
-The new test eliminated two of its more controversial item types, verbal analogies and quantitative comparisons, and added a writing test, thus addressing many of Atkinson's and BOARS's criticisms and moving the exam more in the direction of a curriculum-based assessment.
+The new test eliminated two of its more controversial item-types, verbal analogies and quantitative comparisons, and added a writing test, thus addressing many of Atkinson's and BOARS' criticisms and moving the exam more in the direction of a curriculum-based assessment.
 But the changes did not alter the test's basic design and, like the ACT, it has remained a norm-referenced assessment.
 Nor have the changes improved the test's predictive validity.
-According to the College Board: "The results show that the changes made to the SAT did not substantially change how well the test predicts first-year college performance" (Kobrin et al., 2008, p.
-1).8
+According to the College Board: "The results show that the changes made to the SAT did not substantially change how well the test predicts first-year college performance" (Kobrin, et al, 2008:1).